 Your first assignment is to put all of your cards away for at least 2 weeks.
 When you need to buy something, you’re only allowed to use cash.
 After 2 weeks, if you’ve managed to do it, give yourself a passing grade.

-2. Increase Your Spending Awareness
+2. Become Mindful of Your Spending – Increase Your Awareness

 Consider what you learned about your spending habits by only using cash.
-Was it easier or harder to part with cash than plastic?
+Was it easier or harder to part with cash than pay with plastic?
 Did you only buy things you needed, or was there also enough money to buy something that you wanted?
 How much did you have left at the end?

 Some studies have found that people spend as much as 15% more per purchase when they use plastic instead of cash.
 Spending more on every purchase adds up over the years, and if you want debt solutions that last for life, be aware of how you spend your money.